mahi631/ZOHO-CRM-/README.md

 # ZOHO-CRM
-This is repository i have created to save the ZOHO CRM code.
+This is repository I have created to save the ZOHO CRM code.